Altered mug shots spur probe into Greek police beatings

 But mug shots released by the police over the weekend had injuries missing.
 One had been altered to remove a purple bruise from beneath the suspect’s left eye.
 In another, black bruises below the suspect’s eyes and cheeks appear to have been erased.

-Public Order Minister Nikos Dendias acknowledged the photographs had been altered, but defended the decision by saying it was to make the four men recognizable to the public.
+Public Order Minister Nikos Dendias acknowledged the photographs had been altered, but defended the decision by saying it was to make the four men recognisable to the public.

 “Photoshop was used and I - just like you, just like any reasonable person - asked why was this done?,” Dendias told Greek TV when asked about the press reports.